 - 50g chocolate chips

-2. Add in egg and vanilla Essence.
+2. Add in egg and vanilla Essence and continue beating with hand whisk or stand mixer till well mixed.
 Slight curdling is fine just mix till smooth.

 3. Add in sifted flour and baking powder.
 Using a spatula, gently fold in till no trace of powder.